 The City is committed to managing its biosolids in an environmentally sound, socially acceptable, and cost-effective manner.
 We are constantly reviewing the program and incorporating continual improvements.
 Recently the City completed an audit of their biosolids EMS Program.
 The re-verification audit was performed on September 23-27 by DEKRA, an independent audit firm.
-The auditors verified that the City’s biosolids program meets the requirements of National Biosolids Partnership (NBP) EMS program and recommended continued certification in the NBP EMS program at the Platinum Level status.
+The auditors verified that the City’s biosolids program meets the requirements of National Biosolids Partnership (NBP) Biosolids Management Program (BMP) and recommended continued certification in the NBP BMP at the Platinum Level status.
 To view a summary of the findings and the final audit report click here.

 This page was updated

 The City encourages you to learn more about the wastewater treatment process and biosolids management.
 We have created several video productions that focus on these processes.
 To learn more request one of the biosolids video productions by contacting us at the information included on the bottom of this page.

 "Where Does It Go?" – designed for audiences 8-years old and up.
 Three children host the program and take the viewer on a tour of the Hyperion Treatment Plant and the City's farm in Kern County.